LiorAbitbol/vmwvro/README.rst

     >>> vro_pwd = "my_password"
     >>> client = Client(Session(url=vro_url, username=vro_usr, password=vro_pwd))

-The Session object can also except the following optional parameters:
+The Session object can also accept the following optional parameters:

 * verify_ssl -- verifies SSL certification, by default it is set to False
 * disable_warnings -- disables warnings, by default it is set to True